 Overview of Florida Financial Advisors

-Florida Financial Advisors currently has 85 employees that provide investment advisory services and are licensed insurance agents.
-Beyond the firm’s Tampa headquarters, it also has offices in Miami and Winter Park, Fla.
+Florida Financial Advisors currently has over 80 employees, all of whom provide investment advisory services and are licensed insurance agents and broker-dealers.

 What types of clients does Florida Financial Advisors serve?